atinux/pjs/README.md

 # pjs
-PJS = PHP Workflow with Node.js (it's king of an Apache for Node.js)
+PJS = PHP Workflow with Node.js (or using a FTP for coding with node.js)

-This module is very useful for quick prototyping.
+This module is aim for quick prototyping.

 ## Installation